 Furthermore, a third party may claim that we or our manufacturing or commercialization collaborators are using inventions covered by the third party's patent rights and may go to court to stop us from engaging in our normal operations and activities, including making or selling our drug candidates.
 These lawsuits are costly and could affect our results of operations and divert the attention of managerial and scientific personnel.
 There is a risk that a court would decide that we or our commercialization collaborators are infringing the third party's patents and would order us or our collaborators to stop the activities covered by the patents.
 In that event, we or our commercialization collaborators may not have a viable way around the patent and may need to halt commercialization of the relevant drug candidate.
-In addition, there is a risk that a court will order us or our collaborators to pay the other party's patents of the relevant drug candidate.
-In addition, there is a risk that a court will order us or our collaborators may not properly maintain or defend our intellectual property rights or may use our proprietary information in such a way as to invite litigation that could jeopardize or invalidate our intellectual property or proprietary information or expose us to litigation or potential liability.
+In addition, there is a risk that a court will order us or our collaborators to pay the other party damages for having violated the other party's patents.
+If we collaborate with third parties in the development of technology in the future, our collaborators may not properly maintain or defend our intellectual property rights or may use our proprietary information in such a way as to invite litigation that could jeopardize or invalidate our intellectual property or proprietary information or expose us to litigation or potential liability.
 Further, our collaborators may infringe the intellectual property rights of third parties, which may expose us to litigation and potential liability.
 In the future, we may agree to indemnify our collaborators against certain intellectual property infringement claims brought by third parties.
 The pharmaceutical and biotechnology industries have produced a proliferation of patents, and it is not always clear to industry participants, including us, which patents cover various types of drug candidates or methods of use.
 The coverage of patents is subject to interpretation by the courts, and the interpretation is not always uniform.

 Any claims of patent infringement asserted by third parties would be time consuming and could:

+result in costly litigation;

+divert the time and attention of our technical personnel and management;

+cause development delays;

+59